manojo/manojo.github.com/_posts/2015-01-15-essence-of-fold.md

 In the [last post]({% post_url 2015-01-11-lambda-calculus-direct-embedding %}), we saw that recursive types are quite powerful.
 Using them it is possible to type any lambda expression.
 In this post, I will pursue this exploration of recursive types a bit more.
-The exploration is focussed on what we can do with these recursive types than type theory concepts related to them.
+The exploration is focussed on what we can do with these recursive types, rather than type theory concepts related to them.
 We will however go a bit [categorical](http://en.wikipedia.org/wiki/Category_theory).
 I will therefore assume some basic knowledge of category theory (don't worry, I don't know much about it either, just enough to write this post).